 Place pins 10″ down and several spots to make sure your fabric strip is placed on straight.

 After you have pinned it in place, leaving about 1″ overlap at each end (you are wrapping your 2″ wide piece of fabric all the way around the dress like you would a belt).
 Leave the opening in the side seam.

 Stitch in place close to both edges of your fabric strip.
 You are making a casing for your elastic.

 Cut your elastic to the correct length (measure your child’s waist, then cut the elastic the same size).

-Feed the elastic thorough.
+Feed the elastic through.
 Stitch ends of elastic together.

-To finish up, simply thread ribbon through the neck and hem the dress!
+To finish up, thread ribbon through the neck and hem the dress!